British People's Party (2005): History

 The BPP was led by Kevin Watmough and was largely dedicated to the legacies of British Nazis who pre-date the party, such as Arnold Leese, John Beckett and Colin Jordan.
 On 27 October 2005, the party officially registered with the Electoral Commission as BPP – Putting Britons First.
 The BPP initially had two publications: Vanguard, which came out every month, and Imperium, a quarterly magazine that was more theoretical.
 Both have ceased publication.
 On 17 October 2005, the BPP was proscribed to members of the BNP.

 The BPP stood a small number of candidates in the May 2006 council elections without winning any seats.
-The party did not contest the following year's elections as they claimed to have declared a 'truce' with the BNP but continue to oppose the BNP for its rejection of Nazism.
+The party did not contest the following year's elections as they claimed to have declared a 'truce' with the BNP but continued to oppose the BNP for its rejection of Nazism.
 The BPP was also critical of the British First Party for what it claimed was that group's attempts to conceal its Nazism and behave as a 'populist' party.

 Goole party member Martyn Gilleard was convicted in June 2008 of possessing child pornography, illegal weapons and explosive devices.
 Gilleard was sentenced to 13 years in prison and has since reportedly converted to Islam.
 When police searched his house they found 39,000 indecent images of children and an arsenal of weapons, bombs and far-right literature.
 He was expelled from the BPP when the police revealed he had also been arrested for possession of child pornography.